Why Jair Bolsonaro left Brazil for Florida (and what Biden can do about it)

 The US must cease granting refuge to Bolsonaro in Florida. https://t.co/rzsZl9jwZY

-"Nearly two years to the day the U.S. Capitol was attacked by fascists, we see fascist movements abroad attempt to do the same in Brazil," she added.
+"Nearly 2 years to the day the US Capitol was attacked by fascists, we see fascist movements abroad attempt to do the same in Brazil," she added.

 Rep. Joaquin Castro, D-Texas, told CNN that "Bolsonaro should not be in Florida" and "the United States should not be a refuge for this authoritarian who has inspired domestic terrorism."